Shipping Hazardous Materials

 Class 7: Radioactive Material

-This class includes material or a combination of materials that spontaneously release ionizing radiation.
-The minimum threshold for radioactivity is 0.002 microcuries per gram.
+This class includes materials or a combination of materials that spontaneously release ionizing radiation.
+The minimum radioactivity threshold is 0.002 microcuries per gram.

 Examples of Class 7 HAZMAT items include radioisotopes that are used in medical equipment (Co-60), geology (C-14), and nuclear fuel (Uranium).